 At the start of the lease, the Company measured the lease liability at the current value of the lease payments which have not been paid at that date, discounted by the interest rate embodied in the lease, unless this rate is not easily determinable, then it was measured in accordance with the nominal additional interest rate of the Company on that date.
-Lease payments which have not been paid at the start of the lease include fixed payments, variable lease payments which are dependent on the index or rate, using the current index or the current rate on the date of the start of the lease.
+Following the date of the commencement of the lease, the lease liability is measured by increasing the book value in order to reflect interest on the lease liability and reducing the book value in order to reflect the lease payments which have been made.

-A user rights asset is measured at the start of the lease at cost, which consists of the initial measurement amount of the lease liability and any initial direct costs incurred.
+A user rights asset is measured at the start of the lease at cost, which consists of the initial measurement amount of the lease liability pus any lease payments made on or prior to that date (net of any lease incentives and any initial direct costs incurred).
+Following the date of the commencement of the lease, the Company measured the cost of the user rights in the property, net of depreciation and impairment losses.